oldsspecial/super-sniffle/.memory-bank/activeContext.md

 - ✅ **COMPLETED: Full MATCH clause implementation with chaining**
 - ✅ **COMPLETED: Enhanced WHERE clause with complex chaining support**
 - ✅ **COMPLETED: Full RETURN clause with projections, DISTINCT, and "return everything" (*) support**
+- ✅ **COMPLETED: Full WITH clause implementation with string-based projections**
+- ✅ **COMPLETED: Variable expression class and var() function implementation**
-- ✅ Fixed complex clause ordering issues (MATCH → WHERE → RETURN)
+- ✅ Fixed complex clause ordering issues (MATCH → WHERE → WITH → RETURN)
-- ✅ Added comprehensive unit tests and real-world examples (test_return_demo.py)
+- ✅ Added comprehensive unit tests and real-world examples
+- ✅ Updated all test cases to use proper var() function instead of workarounds
 - 📋 **NEXT PRIORITY**: ORDER BY, LIMIT, SKIP clauses to complete basic functionality

 ## Active Decisions